Avani-Maroo/Avani-Maroo/README.md

 ### Hi there 👋
 I am Avani and I am a graduate from Ashoka University, India with a bachelor's degree in Mathematics and Computer Science.
-Currently, I am a research intern at [Mphasis Lab](https://github.com/Mphasis-ML-Marketplace).
-My areas of interest include Machine Learning / Data Science and Web Development.
+I am currently pusuing a masters degree in Artificial Intelligence from Vrije Universiteit, Amsterdam.